Milestone #14454: Refactoring LArG4

 configured to use the latest version of Geant 4 (10.3.p01) (Lynn provided git feature branch).
 Make sure that it passes all the tests.
 Needs some more work since the Geant 4 initialization has to be called twice so there might be some more work to make sure that the initialization is done in the proper order.

-#3 Updated by Hans-Joachim Wenzel about 3 years ago
+#3 Updated by Hans-Joachim Wenzel over 3 years ago

 - % Done changed from 10 to 20